 I kept the cake decorating simple, as I wanted to do the drippy ganache technique.
 It’s surprisingly easy (I swear!), the key thing is to get your ganache to the right consistency which may require some trial and error.

 Step #1 is to frost the cake evenly and smooth the sides and top.
 This is probably the most time intensive part if you want to get it perfect (which, obviously, I do).

-Once I got the top and sides mostly perfect, I popped the whole thing in the fridge overnight and made the ganache the next day.
+Once I got the top and sides mostly perfect, I popped the whole thing in the fridge and made the ganache.

-I made WAY too much ganache.
-I had no idea how much I would need, so I overdid it.
-I ended up having 1 1/4 cups and only used 1/4 cup total.
-Once the ganache was made and cooled, I took out the cold cake and used a teaspoon to drop dollops of ganache along the edges and let it drop down the sides.
-I
+Once the ganache cooled and thickened slightly, I took out the cold cake and used a teaspoon to drop dollops of ganache along the edges and let it drop down the sides.

 I was worried that the ganache would harden quickly on the cold cake, but I had plenty of time to work with it.
 Once the drips were good, I poured a bit of ganache on the top to fill that in, and smoothed it with a small offset spatula.

 This Swiss meringue buttercream gets very firm in the fridge (like butter does), so you’ll want to leave the cake out for a couple hours before serving so that it can soften up.

 When I took photos and cut the cake, it was still hard, so you can see that it’s not totally silky smooth between the layers.

 This Chocolate Mocha Cake is insanely good.
 Like, ridiculous.
 It is my all-time favourite cake!